 Question Does your SACRE receive helpful and timely information and advice from the LA and from schools on the quality of RE and collective worship?
 Please describe the main methods by which this information and advice reaches your SACRE.
 A LA Schools and Settings Improvement Officer (SSIO) reports on the quality of RE and Collective Worship from Ofsted reports where specified and an annual return is sent to all schools to gather evidence allied to RE teaching and learning, provision and collective worship.
-It seeks additional information each year, e.g. Right to withdrawal being exercised in 2017/2018 return (10 enquiries regarding withdrawal from CW and/or RE and 11 withdrawals from CW and 4 from RE.
-The 2017/18 return also identified 71% of schools having a named governor responsible for RE.
-The LA Clerk obtains Diocesan reports from web-sites which also inform SACRE.
-The LA SSIO supports the agenda of each meeting with RE/Collective worship updates and advice
+It seeks additional information each year, e.g. pupil perceptions about RE, details of depth and impact of RE curriculum and approaches to assessment of pupil progress in RE.
+The 2018/19 return identified 68% of schools as having a named governor responsible for RE, compared with 71% in 2017/18.
+The LA SSIO supports the agenda of each meeting with RE/Collective worship updates and advice as well as wider school improvement advice relevant to the quality of RE in schools.

 What professional advice on RE and collective worship is available to your SACRE (such as adviser, consultant, mailings, online access)?
-If possible, please give approximate number of days.

-SACRI input fr suppor schools SSIO a NNW S

-Halton SACRE is supported and advised by a LA officer and clerk.
-The officer and clerk attend all meetings.

-SACRE has benefitted from the input from external consultancy in support of planning and advice to schools.
+If possible, please give approximate number of Halton SACRE is supported and advised by a LA officer and clerk.
+The officer and clerk attend all meetings. days.
+SACRE has benefitted from the input from external consultancy in support of planning and advice to schools, as well as preparation for inspection under the EIF from September 2019.
 This also comes through SSIO attendance at AREIAC and NNW SACRE hub.
 Approximate time spent on preparation, research, disseminating information and meetings is half a day per week for both the officer and clerk.
 Are there any issues that your SACRE has referred to its LA for consideration and/or action (such as grade data, resourcing)?
 If so, please specify, and describe the response/outcome.
 Ways to continue to encourage all schools to engage with the annual return.
 The LA now identifies a specific question for schools to answer in greater depth each year to gain a fuller picture of key strengths and areas for development.
 E.g. right to withdrawal figures, governance, and pupil perceptions towards RE.
 Has your SACRE given advice to LAs on any matters?
 If so, please broadly describe the advice and specify the SACRE's reason for offering advice.
 Nothing to report.